csparpa/fluentcheck/README.md

 Check(my_value).assertion1().assertion2().assertion3() # and so on
 ```

-_If the order of assertions matters to your overall goal, then take care of it!_

 What if an assertion fails?
 A `CheckError` is raised: just catch it!

+Please notice: if the order of assertions _matters_ to your overall goal,_ then take care of it!_

 ## What can I actually check with it?
-This is a (non-exhaustive) list of assertions you can make:
+To date, here's a list of assertions you can make:

 ```python
 # Numbers